dulldusk/phpfm/README.md

 The script can be renamed and deployed on an unique known url, and offers password protection.

 Online Demo: https://phpfm-demo.000webhostapp.com
 Feel free to mess around!
-This is a public demo installation, and will reset itself every 30 min.
+This is a public demo installation, and will reset itself every hour.
+If you want to learn how i created this demo, the code is on my website https://www.dulldusk.com

 ![phpFileManager - Demo](https://www.dulldusk.com/assets/files/phpfm/ss1.7.2.png)